nadavSalman/javaThreads/README.md

 # javaThreads

-Example of using java Threads and practical use in applications.
+Examples of using java Threads and practical use in applications.